- Chart

 Disclaimers:

-The information provided is for informational purposes only and does not constitute investment advice.
+This information is for informational purposes only and does not constitute investment advice.
 Past performance is not indicative of future results.
-Investment decisions should be made based on individual circumstances and consultation with a qualified financial advisor.
+Investors should conduct their own research and consult with a financial advisor before making investment decisions.
+Specific performance data, AUM, and market share figures are subject to change and require real-time data access.

 AI Summarization is directionally correct and might not be accurate.